azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ![Explanation](./images/explanation.png)

-Now let's go into the LUIS Portal and **create two new intents** and give them the following *Intent names:*
+Now let's go into the LUIS Portal and **create three new intents** and give them the following *Intent names:*

 * `CreateOrder`
 * `CancelOrder`

-For this challenge we are **copying the following LUIS phrases as shown below** into the specific intents:
+* `None    `

+For this challenge we are **copying the following LUIS phrases as shown below** into the specific intents 3 Intents: "CreateOrder", "CancelOrder", "None".
 Then, add the user input examples (our training examples) from the main page of this repository to the three intents.
 Example User input are just examples that we'll use to train LUIS.

 ```
-2 Intents: "CreateOrder", "CancelOrder"
+3 Intents: "CreateOrder", "CancelOrder", "None"

-Utterances:
+User Input Examples:

 (CreateOrder) Ich moechte eine Pizza Salami bestellen
 (CreateOrder) Vier Pizza Hawaii bitte